4 days Lake Nasser cruise tour, Prices, Booking

 Further details about 4 days Lake Nasser cruise:

 In fact, it was a lasting monument to himself and his Queen Nefertari.
 Moreover, it was to commemorate his alleged victory at the Battle of Kadesh.
 It also was to intimidate his Nubian neighbors.
 However, the complex relocated in its entirety in 1968.
-It is on an artificial hill made from a domed structure, high above the Aswan High Dam reservoir.
+It is on an artificial hill which made from a domed structure, high above the Aswan High Dam reservoir.
 The relocation of the temples was to avoid the submerging during the creation of Lake Nasser.
 Dinner and overnight will be on the cruise board.
 On the second day of 4 days Lake Nasser cruise, we will sail to Qasr Ibrim.
 In fact, it is an archaeological site in Lower Nubia.
 It was a major city which perched on a cliff above the Nile.
 The flooding of Lake Nasser transformed it into an island and flooded its outskirts.
 It was after the construction of the Aswan High Dam.

 Qasr Ibrim is the only major archaeological site in Lower Nubia to have survived the Nile floods.
 Before and after the Nile floods, it remained a major site for archaeological investigations.
 And then we will sail to Amada to visit Amada temple. the temple is the oldest Egyptian temple in Nubia.
 It first constructed by pharaoh Thutmose III of the 18th dynasty.
 In fact, it dedicated to Amun and Re-Horakhty.
 Continue to visit Ed Deir and Pennut tomb.
 Lunch will be on the cruise board while sailing to Wadi es Seboua.
 Dinner and overnight will be on the cruise board.
 On the third day of 4 days Lake Nasser cruise, we will visit Wadi es Seboua temple.
 In fact, it is the third style temple which Ramses II built in Nubia.